Yandex Cloud

 • Enter manually: Enter your own password.
 The password must be from 8 to 128 characters long.

 To view the password, select the Users tab on the cluster page and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+This will open the page of the Yandex Lockbox secret that stores your password.
 To view passwords, you need the lockbox.payloadViewer role.

 1. Click and select a database from the drop-down list.